 What are the types of credentials?

 A Multiple Subject Credential authorizes teaching in a self-contained classroom in which the same educator teaches a variety of subjects to the same group of students.
-These classrooms are usually, but not always, in elementary schools.
+These classrooms are usually, but not always, in elementary schools (K-6).

 A Single Subject Credential authorizes teaching in departmentalized classrooms in the subject area in which the educator specialized, teaching that subject only.
-Single subjects are usually taught at the secondary level, but a few subjects may be taught by a single subject teacher at the elementary level (e.g., art, music, and physical education).
+Single subjects are usually taught at the secondary (middle school and high school) level, but a few subjects may be taught by a single subject teacher at the elementary level (e.g., art, music, and physical education).

 An Education Specialist Credential authorizes the teacher to serve students who have special learning or emotional needs.
 The credential may be used in K-12 resource rooms, special day classes, or alternative settings.
 CSU, Chico offers a variety of special education options, including earning a Educational Specialist credential concurrently with a Multiple or a Single Subject credential.

-A Bilingual pathway prepares the candidate for a Multiple or Single Subject Preliminary Credential with BCLAD Emphasis.
+A Bilingual pathway prepares the candidate for a Multiple or Single Subject Preliminary Credential with Bilingual Authorization.
 These teachers work in bilingual/crosscultural classrooms and in a variety of educational settings with students from culturally and linguistically diverse backgrounds.

 What must I do before applying to a credential program?

 There are a number of requirements to satisfy before applying to a credential program.
 The most important requirements are the prerequisite courses and the credential exams.
-Please review our online admission guide (pdf) for more thorough information.
+Please review our online admission guide and our application page for more thorough information.

 Can you send me an application form?